viert/z80/README.md

 # z80
-Go port of libz80 by Gabriel Gambetta
+Go port of libz80
+Original С version by Gabriel Gambetta can be found at https://github.com/ggambetta/libz80